Capital punishment in Georgia (U.S. state): Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.

 In case of a hung jury during the punishment phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).

 The power of clemency belongs to the Georgia State Board of Pardons and Paroles, which consists of five members appointed by the governor with advice and consent of the state senate.

 Lethal injection is the only method of execution authorised by statutes, after electrocution was abolished in 2001.

+Death row

+Georgia's death row, which is located at the Georgia Diagnostic and Classification Prison for men and located at Arrendale State Prison for women, holds a central place in U.S. capital punishment history, particularly following the 1972 Furman v.
+Georgia decision.
+The state has executed over 60 people since 1976, transitioning from electrocution to lethal injection as the primary method in 2001.
+However, as of late 2025, Georgia has a small, declining death row population, with roughly 32 men and one woman awaiting execution.

 Capital crimes

 The following are the current capital crimes in the state of Georgia: